Frequently Asked Questions

 Do you use alcohol?

-Alcohol used in a baked good is cooked out by virtue of the baking process, though flavor remains.
+Alcohol used in a baked goods is cooked out by virtue of the baking process, though flavor remains.
 Alcohol and liqueurs used in syrups to soak several of our cakes is not cooked out.
 In many cases, the alcohol can be left out.
 If the cake is for children, or if you (our your guests) may be sensitive to alcohol, please contact us before placing your order to make sure it is possible to omit or substitute the alcohol, or note it when placing the order.

 Values and Sustainability